 Having a strategy to effectively deal with capital gains taxes, property ownership and control will not only leave more of your estate to those you care about, it will spare them headaches down the road.

 Dealing with capital gains

-A more valuable home may do wonders for your net worth, but your fatter wallet comes at a price: capital gains taxes.
+A more valuable home may do wonders for your net worth, but comes at a price: capital gains taxes.
 If you've held your property for many years, the capital gains can be significant.

-What if your heirs don't have the resources to pay?
-It would be a tragedy if your property with all its cherished memories has to be sold to settle the tax bill.
+That’s significant amount and one that your heirs may not have the resources to pay.
+It could be devastating if your property with all its cherished memories has to be sold to settle the tax bill.

 Here are a few strategies to help ensure that doesn't happen.

 1. Stay or get married

 Marriage creates an exception which will defer taxes for a time.
 When you die, ownership of the property can transfer to your spouse, delaying capital gains taxes until his or her death.
 This "spousal rollover" also keeps the property out of the probate process, potentially saving your estate thousands of dollars in fees.
 This only delays the issue until your spouse’s death; however, so also consider the following.

 Keep careful records of any property improvements or renovations.
 These expenses can be added to what you originally paid, raising your cost base for tax purposes thereby reducing the capital gain.